unyt-org/uix/docs/manual/05 Entrypoints and Routing.md

 ```

 ### Example
-Component Routing can be used to display or focus on different child components depending on the route.
+Component routing can be used to display or focus on different child components depending on the route.
 ```tsx
 @template()
 class Parent extends Component {